What to Look for When Buying a Used Freeform Saddle

 Problems with Older Models

-First and foremost I’d like to point out the older Freeform saddles prior to 2009 had issues with the foam.
-If the saddle is red underneath or blue this would indicate the timeframe of the weaker foam.
-We change the foam in late 2009 to a phenomenal foam that holds up and distributes weight.
+First and foremost, I’d like to point out the older Freeform saddles prior to 2009 had issues with the foam.
+If the saddle is red underneath or blue this would indicate the time frame of the weaker foam.
+We changed the foam in late 2009 to a phenomenal foam that holds up and distributes weight.

 Preferred Girthing